2004982/2004982/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...senadief@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...I'm a first year student at IIT (Affiliate if University of Westminster) and I have learned Python
+- ⚡ Fun fact: ...I'm a first year student at IIT (Affiliate of University of Westminster)
+- I have partcipated at the IEEEXtreme hackathon during the 1st semester of the 1st year at university using Python

 <!---
 2004982/2004982 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.